bbernstein/homebridge-snowsense/README.md

 This should work pretty well with any switches you can get working with [HomeKit](https://www.apple.com/ios/home/), and if you can also get a [homebridge](https://www.npmjs.com/package/homebridge) setup working and a [Weather Underground API](http://www.wunderground.com/weather/api/) key, then the HomeKit App end of this is pretty trivial.

 I had originally made additions to [homebridge-weather-station-extended](https://github.com/naofireblade/homebridge-weather-station-extended), a more sophisticated weather forecasting add-on where I had added fields indicating that it had snowed recently or was expected to snow soon, but that required more complex setup from the iPhone App.
 I wanted to make something simpler at the front-end and have this single-purpose.

+Thanks to @mbriney on github for pointing out that the wunderground api is going away and suggesting DarkSky for the replacement api.

 ## How to set up the automation